 The Methodist Center at Drew University houses the world’s leading collection of Methodist periodicals.
-There are roughly 2000 titles (spanning more than 2 centuries), of which 1500 are “dead”, and about 550-600 continuing.
+There are roughly 2000 titles (spanning more than 2 centuries), of which 1500 are “dead”, meaning that they are no longer being published, and about 550-600 continuing.
 Accounting for nearly three-quarters of the Center’s total book collection, it is the most important single part of the Methodist collection, for a high percentage of its titles and issues are listed in no other library.

 Historically, Methodist periodicals served a highly programmatic function.
 Often entertaining as well as instructive, they provided church news and opinions, guided their readers through moral and social issues, and built denominational solidarity, thus enabling the Church to grow and to raise money for home and overseas missions.
 Foreign publications in particular were geared toward stimulating interest in the Church’s work overseas.
 Circulation numbers were extremely high.
 In 19th century America, for example, publications such as The Christian Advocate enjoyed a national readership at a time when secular newspapers were still local.